 How to Get a French IP Address

 It sounds complicated but it really isn’t and if you use some simple software it’s just a matter of clicking a button or two.
-Here’s how to use a French proxy do it –
+There’s no real technical set up and once connected will browse from france.
+Here’s how to use a French VPN service to do it –

-The practice is known as geo-targeting or geo-locking and it’s growing extensively.
-There aren’t many major sites which don’t check your location now and then customise what you can see (or more often not see) depending on your location.
-Sometimes it’s quite useful as the search engines check your location too before listing results – which is obviously needed so that your search results are localised.
+The filtering practice is known as geo-targeting or geo-locking and it’s growing extensively.
+There aren’t many major sites which don’t check your location now and then customise what you can see (or more often not see) depending on that location.
+Sometimes this practice is quite useful, for example – the search engines check your location too before listing results, to ensure your search results are localised.